Mahmoud899/QuarterFiveSpot3D/README.md

 v ⃗=-[λ_n+λ_w ]∇p_n+ λ_w ∇p_c+(λ_n ρ_n+λ_w ρ_w )g∇z

-I ran a simulation on a uniform 40*40*15 grid with dimensions 700*700*100 m for 25 years of injection/production. the petrophysical data are sampled from the topmost layer of the SPE10 dataset.
+I simulated a uniform 40*40*15 grid with dimensions 700*700*100 m for 25 years of injection/production. the petrophysical data are sampled from the topmost layer of the SPE10 dataset.

 This is an example of a Quarter Five Spot Pattern of water Flooding with two wells, an injector, and a producer, at diagonally opposite corners of the reservoir region.
 The wells operate at a fixed rate corresponding to the injection of one pore volume over a period of 23 years, 0.0119m3/s or 6490 STB/day.
 The pore volume is equal to 9.423 MMm3, or 59.269 MMSTB.
 To reach the final time I used 250 pressure steps and the implicit transport solver.
 The fluid is assumed to obey a simple Corey fluid model with quadratic relative permeabilities and no residual saturations.
 The water density is 1014 kg/m3 and the oil density is 700 kg/m3.
 The water viscosity is 2.5 cp and the oil viscosity is 1 cp.
 Water breakthrough occurs after almost 9.7 years.
 The oil production drops after which due and a substantial amount of water is produced.